 The State Fair shall have the authority to immediately close and order the removal of any attraction or support equipment that in its discretion is deemed objectionable, in which case the licensee of such attraction(s) shall waive all claims for damages against the State Fair, its officers, agents and employees.

 All attractions and support equipment must be in good electrical and mechanical condition and all safety and restraint systems specified by the attraction or support equipment manufacturer must be in place, in proper working order and used on all attractions and support equipment.
-Licensees shall meet or exceed all applicable standards for the safe placement, erection, testing, maintenance, inspection and operation of attractions and support equipment as set forth in the most current specifications of the manufacturer, and by the American Society for Testing and Materials and/or any other agency having jurisdiction, together with those modifications and amendments to same promulgated and received by the licensee prior to opening at the Minnesota State Fair.
+Licensees shall meet or exceed all applicable standards for the safe placement, erection, testing, maintenance, inspection and operation of attractions and support equipment as set forth in the most current specifications of the manufacturer, and by the American Society for Testing and Materials (F-24) standards and/or any other agency having jurisdiction, together with those modifications and amendments to same promulgated and received by the licensee prior to opening at the Minnesota State Fair.